-Dear Need To Know Members, Visitors see London as one huge city.
-Londoners see it as a series of villages, each with its own atmosphere and particular tribe.
-The three London villages we're featuring this month are all worth a day trip in their own right.
-Go and explore, it'll be a memorable experience.
+Dear Explorers, Visitors see London as one huge city but Londoners see it as a series of villages, each with its own atmosphere and particular tribe.
+The three London villages we're featuring this month are all well worth a day trip in their own right.
+Go and explore, steep yourself in the local, it'll be a memorable experience.
 Emma

 Hackney & London FieldsHackney has turned from crime hotspot to gentrified urban village in the space of a decade.
 Creative types priced out of Shoreditch came this way and colonised the warehouses clustered around London Fields.
 Now everyone's a maker-seller of something, or so it seems.
 Broadway Market, surrounded by small independent shops and the arches around London Fields Station, offers top notch shopping opportunities and some amazing food.
 There's a lot of community and culture too, with a gorgeous lido, lively theatre, city farm, two great cinemas, a museum, gig venues and several green spaces including Victoria Park.
 We've recommended the best places and picked out a couple of itineraries for those who want to come and live like a local for a day.